 Prospective new owners of your business don’t care about how many transactions you close in a year.
 What they care about is the long-term profitability of your business.

-Chuck Boles, president of The Chuck & Buddy College of Business Knowledge, urges real estate agents to perform an annual valuation—“a rolling five-year historical average of their business growth patterns and values in key areas of their practice.”
-(There’s a great article by The Balance Small Business that explains how a business valuation works.)
+Chuck Boles, president of The Chuck & Buddy College of Business Knowledge, advises real estate agents to perform an annual valuation—“a rolling five-year historical average of their business growth patterns and values in key areas of their practice.”

 Boles also suggests assigning a value to each of your clients.
 Inman provides this example: “For instance, an A+ client is someone who has bought a home with you twice and referred you twice, so is worth, say, $1000, while an A client is one who has done one transaction and one referral, worth $750.”